Frequently Asked Questions

 You can attend one of our events or contact our advisors directly for tailored advice.
 We are always glad to offer guidance to individual artists and cultural organisations that have questions with regard to planning international activities, mobility and collaboration.
 For more information please contact the Mobility Info Point.

 Our website forms a vast source of information on international programmes and opportunities for international cultural cooperation.
 You can use the website, for example to:

 - Obtain information on specific thematic, disciplinary and/or networking opportunities in the 17 focal countries in current international cultural policy.

-- Obtain information on calls and support for your (potential) projects and activities with European partners through our Creative Europe Desk NL and Europe for Citizens Point NL.
+- Obtain information on calls and support for your (potential) projects and activities with European partners through our Creative Europe Desk NL.

 - Find a suitable artist residency abroad or in the Netherlands, potential financial support and international contacts through our TransArtists platform.